canaycan/legendary-chainsaw/README.md

 # legendary-chainsaw
 Just another legendary chainsaw.

-Hello chainsaw!
+Hi there chainsaw owner.
-I had to renew my chainsaw with a better one.
+I had to renew mine with a better one.